 Employment space, The Hub: The site was purchased by developers Panattoni and renamed Panattoni Park Burgess Hill.
 The second phase of development (a 5,000m2 warehouse for Roche Diagnostics) was completed in early February 2022.
-Outline planning permission for the remaining 40,000m2 has been approved, and issued.
+Outline planning permission for the remaining 40,000m2 has been approved, and issued with view to complete construction early 2024.

 Digital Infrastructure: Works to implement the Digital Infrastructure across and around Burgess Hill, including a southern link to Brighton and a northern link via Horsham to Crawley, are well progressed.
-The Local Full Fibre Network (LFFN) project has now been delivered totalling 15km of dark fibre and the Burgess Hill Fibre Exchange.
+The Local Full Fibre Network (LFFN) project has now been delivered totalling 20km of dark fibre and the Burgess Hill Fibre Exchange.
 Customer enquiries being received and are responded to through the CNI co-operative partners.